torvalds/linux/Documentation/core-api/dma-api.rst

 Maps a piece of processor virtual memory so it can be accessed by the device and returns the DMA address of the memory.

-The direction for both APIs may be converted freely by casting.
-However the DMA API uses a strongly typed enumerator for its
+The DMA API uses a strongly typed enumerator for its direction:
-direction:

 ======================= =============================================
 DMA_NONE		no direction (used for debugging)